 Hosted the Vice President of the Philippines Leni Robredo.

-Hosted the Australian Ambassador the Philippines the Honourable Stephen Robertson.
+Hosted the Australian Ambassador to the Philippines the Honourable Stephen Robertson.

 Joined Universal Business School Sydney (UBSS) as a Fellow.